gitibeyonde/openevse-ocpp/README.md

 Setup OCPP Server (Steve) and the emulator device.

-On the Steve add a device, by choosing a uuid.
-Set this uuid in evdevice/.uuid file.
+On the Steve add a device, by choosing a uuid. # opptitest is a existing user on demo steve, u can use it temporarily Set this uuid in evdevice/.uuid file. #for example $echo 'opptitest' > evdevice/.uuid
-Setup users in Steve.
-Make changes to ocpp.py to SIP setting on top of the file.
-[TODO] move to config file

 OR